OUR VISION AND PURPOSE

 In 1998 IMB missionary parents, Tom and Jane Hearon had a God-given idea to begin a transportation ministry to Southern Baptist Convention (SBC) and International Mission Board (IMB) missionary families from Mississippi who were serving around the world.
 When missionaries came home to the USA for short-term assignments they usually had no personal transportation.
 Tom and Jane Hearon and then W. C. and Ann Young provided wonderful leadership for Macedonian Call Foundation for over 15 years.
 Jackie Stuart is our third and current president and leads the ministry in its third decade of service to missionaries.

 The vision and purpose of Macedonian Call Foundation of Mississippi, since our beginning in 1998, is to provide dependable and low cost transportation for international missionary families returning to the USA for short-term visits.
 Macedonian Call is a 501c3 non-profit Christian organization that operates as an all volunteer ministry.
 No one at MCFMS receives any pay or compensation.
 We are supported by the faithful and generous gifts from Christian believers, churches, and organizations.
-We receive donations of vehicles as well as one-time or reoccurring financial gifts through our online giving or by U.S. mail.
+We receive donations of vehicles as well as one-time or reoccurring financial gifts by U.S. mail.
 Please see the How to Help/Contributions page for more information.

 OUR BIBLICAL BELIEFS AND PRACTICE